Letter I is for the itinerant life of the artist.

 I have designed my life this way.

 When I’m involved in a project, whether editing a short film or writing, my world begins and ends at the computer.
 I don’t sleep, eat or communicate with the outside world.
-After sixteen hours of eyestrain and tweaking my back, I peel myself away, my mind already racing with the pick-up point for tomorrow, which for me would begin in about five hours.
+After sixteen hours of eyestrain and tweaking my back, I peel myself away, my mind already racing with the pickup point for tomorrow, which would begin five hours from then.

 A paper-pusher who Facebooks on the company computer all day is taken more seriously than us.
 At night they go home and watch reality shows, and on the weekends, they go to the mall and spend their paycheck.
 But if we mention we take rock-climbing or drumming classes, we’re considered wandering, aimless souls.

 Yet if it weren’t for the “always broke” part, itinerant me wouldn’t change a thing about my choices.
 The question, What would you spend your time doing if you found out you had one day to live? always stumps me because if I were dying, I’d do pretty much everything I’m already doing, other than saying my goodbyes.
 I have to be compelled to do anything I do, so I don’t have to be dying to do exactly what I want.

 I want to be the auteur of my entire life as well as my art.
 Until I get there, I live my life like that anyway.

 Still, at the end of the week, I’m laden with the guilt of all that I neglect for my art: Exercise, people, grocery shopping, coming up with rent, a balanced life.

 “You sit down and write every day?
 I can’t imagine the amount of discipline that takes.”
 Someone said recently, and I chuckled; it’s the only thing that doesn’t take discipline for me.
 Under every other circumstance, I have to arm wrestle with the brat inside.
 I can’t even get a bowl washed out without an inner temper tantrum.